taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 ### Page 10

-**"On October 12, 2067, the safety valves on Space Consortium's deep-sea silica harvesting rig in the Antarctic failed to activate, spewing partially distilled volcanic fumes into the southern ocean currents.
+**"On August 12, 2067, safety valves on the Space Consortium's deep-sea silica harvesting rig in the Antarctic failed to activate, spewing partially distilled volcanic fumes into the southern ocean currents.
 The disaster belched a cloud of hydrogen flouride into the [West Wind Drift](https://en.wikipedia.org/wiki/Antarctic_Circumpolar_Current), mixing the highly corrosive gas with an already damaged atmosphere, and lowering the pH of an already acidic ocean."**

 *In volcanic fumes, [silicon tetrafluoride](https://en.wikipedia.org/wiki/Silicon_tetrafluoride) forms [hexafluorosilicic acid](https://en.wikipedia.org/wiki/Hexafluorosilicic_acid), which can further hydrolyze to [hydroflouric acid](https://en.wikipedia.org/wiki/Hydrofluoric_acid).*

 **"The accident killed 32 people and sank the harvesting rig into the sea.
-Space Consortium did not publicly disclose the incident for a week, as highly volatile chemicals belched unchecked into the [Antarctic Convergence](https://en.wikipedia.org/wiki/Antarctic_Convergence)."**
+The SC hesitated to publicly disclose the incident for a whole week, as highly volatile chemicals belched unchecked into the [Antarctic Convergence](https://en.wikipedia.org/wiki/Antarctic_Convergence)."**

 **"10 days later, an [earthquake of magnitude 9.2 erupted just off the coast of Vancouver Island, Canada](https://en.wikipedia.org/wiki/Cascadia_subduction_zone).
 Both sides of the Pacific Ocean were devastated by the tsunamis that followed.
 [At least 32,000 humans died, another 60,000 were injured, and millions more around the world were left without electricity, drinking water, sewer service, or health-care facilities.](https://www.newyorker.com/magazine/2015/07/20/the-really-big-one)"**